-For many years, remote working has been a proven solution to issues like difficulties finding the right talent locally, high employee costs and increased carbon footprints.
-But it has not been widely recognized nor adopted.
+Prior to 2021, remote working was already a proven solution to issues like difficulties finding the right talent locally, high employee costs, and increased carbon footprints.
+But it wasn’t widely recognized nor adopted.

-In the past months, organizations had turn to remote work because of the dire situation the ongoing pandemic brought.
-Many of those companies have registered positive sides of having their staff working from home, a significant productivity increase being the main one.
+In the past months, organizations have turned to remote work because of the dire situation the ongoing pandemic brought.
+Many of those companies registered positive sides of having their staff working from home, a significant productivity increase being the main one.
 The employees could experience benefits like the flexibility and time saved on commuting.

-When working remotely seamless and efficient collaboration can prove to be a challenge.
+When working remotely, seamless and efficient collaboration can prove to be difficult.
 Tools like Microsoft Office can solve this problem.
 With the right procedures in place, Microsoft Suite applications enable remote teams to simultaneously work on the same files, and the information safety is guaranteed.
 Integrated with the Microsoft editors are Outlook for mail management and Teams for team communications, including video and audio conference calls, amongst other functions.

-It is undeniable that in the ongoing digital transformation a cultural change plays as crucial role as the technology itself does.
-It is a shift toward the digital mindset and deep practices and processes adaptation, that allows businesses to tackle the challenges in the right way.
+It is undeniable that in the ongoing digital transformation, a cultural change plays a role that is as important as the technology itself.
+The shift toward the digital mindset together with deep adaptation of the practices and processes, will allow businesses to tackle the challenges in the right way.